shotgunsoftware/tk-core/docs/initializing.rst

 and if detected, download the configuration locally and then launch.
 Toolkit will take care of distribution and setup.

-To use this workflow, start by creating a custom field on the Pipeline Configuration called ``sg_uploaded_config``:
+To use this workflow, start by creating a custom file/link field on the Pipeline Configuration.
+Name it ``Uploaded Config`` - so that it's API Field Code becomes ``sg_uploaded_config``:

 .. image:: ./resources/initializing/create_uploaded_config_field.png
     :width: 700px